 How Japanese and Scandinavian Styles Work Together

-If you're familiar with Scandi design, you're sure to have come across the notion of "Hygge."
-This is the Scandinavian concept of coziness and homeyness in design, and has found increasing popularity in the U.S. over the past few years.
+If you're familiar with Scandi design, you're sure to have come across the notion of "hygge."
+This is the Scandinavian concept of coziness in design and has found increasing popularity in the U.S. over the past few years.
 Basically, your home should be your sanctuary and provide a feeling of comfort every time you walk in the front door.

 Now, fuse that idea with the Japanese notion of "wabi-sabi," or the idea that there is beauty in imperfection, and you create the design marriage that is Japandi.
 Japanese and Scandinavian design styles work so well together because they are both rooted in minimalism and comfort.
 The shared aesthetics of the two come together to create a style that is both easygoing and sophisticated.